 Replacing the current Law on Securities Market with the new Law on Capital Market is to bring substantial changes in the regulation of the capital market.
-The new draft Law transposes the relevant nine EU Directives (on markets in financial instruments (MiFID), on takeover bids, on organisational requirements and operating conditions for investment firms, on the prospectus to be published when securities are offered to public, on insider dealing and market manipulation etc.,).
-The draft law regulates the business of investment firms, public offerings, takeover bids, capital market infrastructure (including regulated markets and information disclosure), and is designed to set and maintain high standards of capital market activities, raise the level of the investor's protection and offset systemic risks.
+The new Law, which shall become effective as of September 14, 2013, transposes the relevant nine EU Directives (on markets in financial instruments (MiFID), on takeover bids, on organisational requirements and operating conditions for investment firms, on the prospectus to be published when securities are offered to public, on insider dealing and market manipulation etc.).
+The new law regulates the business of investment firms, public offerings, takeover bids, capital market infrastructure (including regulated markets and information disclosure), and is designed to set and maintain high standards of capital market activities, raise the level of the investor's protection and offset systemic risks.

-The draft law introduces:
+The new law introduces:

-- Abolition of supervision of the private share offerings and move the focus to public offerings only. - Abolition of the concentration rule and creation of the new capital market infrastructure, to include regulated markets and multilateral trading facilities established by investment firms. - Regulation of business of undertakings for collective investments in transferable securities, which are expected to emerge after mandatory liquidation of the investment funds set up in the early 1990s as privatisation vehicles.
-As per the draft law, UCITS can be set up either as an "investment company" legal entity which issues shares, or as an investment fund (without legal personality) which issues fund units. - Extensive information disclosure, in line with Directive 2004/109/EC of the European Parliament and of the Council on the harmonisation of transparency requirements in relation to information about issuers whose securities are admitted to trading on a regulated market.
+- Abolition of supervision of the private share offerings, moving the focus to public offerings only. - Abolition of the concentration rule and creation of the new capital market infrastructure, to include regulated markets and multilateral trading facilities established by investment firms.

+- Regulation of business of undertakings for collective investments in transferable securities, which are expected to emerge after mandatory liquidation of the investment funds set up in the early 1990s as privatisation vehicles.
+As per the new law, UCITS can be set up either as an "investment company" legal entity which issues shares, or as an investment fund (without legal personality) which issues fund units. - Extensive information disclosure, in line with Directive 2004/109/EC of the European Parliament and of the Council on the harmonisation of transparency requirements in relation to information about issuers whose securities are admitted to trading on a regulated market.

 Market capitalisation still remains insignificant.
-The most notable transactions relate to strategic investors consolidating their shareholdings through mandatory or voluntary buy-outs.
+Most notable transactions relate to strategic investors consolidating their shareholdings through mandatory or voluntary buy-outs.
 The gradual liberalisation of the financial market, combined with the appealing corporate tax regime (zero rate of corporate income tax has been replaced in 2012 with a low 12 percent tax and the dividend tax of 15 percent is subject to optimisation via the double-taxation avoidance treaties that were concluded between Moldova and more than 40 countries), stable currency and the strong commitment of the political elite toward EU accession have been creating sound prerequisites for transforming Moldova into a non-negligible investment destination in close proximity to the EU.

-Roger Gladei is the managing partner and Aelita Orhei is a senior associate at Gladei & Partners.
+Roger Gladei is the managing partner, Aelita Orhei is a senior associate and Corina Voda is a junior associate at Gladei & Partners.
 Tel: +37322 240577, www.gladei.md